tiste/sheriff/README.md

 ### /commit-msg

-When all commit messages of your pull request are respecting the conventionalcommits.org, it will pass the status check to green, otherwise red.
+When all commit messages of your pull request are respecting the conventionalcommits.org, sheriff will approve.

 > Github events: "Pull Request"

 ### /branch

-When your pull request branch name match with the given pattern, it will pass the status check to green, otherwise red.
+When your pull request branch name match with the given pattern, sheriff will approve.

 > You can configure the branch name pattern with the query param `?pattern=*` as a [glob](https://github.com/isaacs/minimatch) syntax

 > Github events: "Pull Request"

+### /wip

+When you pull request name is not in WIP mode (e.g. WIP: super duper PR), sheriff will approve.

+> You can configure the pattern with the query param `?pattern=WIP: *` as a [glob](https://github.com/isaacs/minimatch) syntax

+> Github events: "Pull request"

 ## CLI